RayWangyangMa/TrashTalker/README.md

 1. Start LM Studio and load the llama2-13b-psyfighter2 model
 2. Start the LM Studio server:
-   - Go to the "Developer" tab in LM Studio
+   - Go to the "Server" tab in LM Studio
    - Click "Start Server"
    - Ensure the server is running on `http://localhost:1234`